percontation/ocaml-xed-bindings/README.md

 ## About

-This binding is a pretty direct mapping to XED, exposing most functions and enums but with slightly more idiomatic OCaml names.
+This binding is mostly a direct mapping to underlying XED functions, but names have been reorganized to be more idiomatic to OCaml.

 XED structures are handled as opaque types, e.g. `xed_decoded_inst_t` is `Xed.DecodedInst.t`.
 XED functions that resemble methods on a struct have been sorted into modules, e.g. `xed_decoded_inst_get_length` is `Xed.DecodedInst.get_length`.
 As with their XED counterparts, these structures are generally mutable.
 You'll see `` [<`Read|`Write] `` as parameters to the OCaml opaque types; these are to prevent attempted modification of const struct pointers and should't get in your way unless you're breaking const-correctness in the XED api.